Melky-Phoe/StateSmurf/SmurfTestingScripts/README.md

 # CompareScenarios
 This script runs test-scenarios based on a scenario json file and compares each run's State transitions using [SmurfEvaluator](https://github.com/Melky-Phoe/StateSmurf/tree/master/SmurfEvaluator).
 Test is successful when SmurfEvaluator is successful.
-Script doesn't consider exit code of application run.
+The script considers the exit code of the application run.

 ## Usage